SmartCambridge/timetable_matching/README.md

 The script `refresh_timetable.sh` will fetch a copy of the requred timetable files into `/media/tfc/tnds`.
 It runs no more than once every 2 hours and only fetched timetable data when it changes.

-The script `process_day.sh` takes one or more 'YYYY-MM-DD' command-line parameters and generates merged data files for the corresponding days.
+The script `process_day.sh` (which itself runs `refresh_timetable.sh`) takes one or more 'YYYY-MM-DD' command-line parameters and generates merged data files for the corresponding days.
 It shouldn't be run for a day that doesn't have complete trip data (like 'today').

 The web interface for interrogating the analysed data is at `http://<hostname>/backdoor/tt_matching/index.html`.
 It needs to be run with a fragment identifier identifying the day to analyse, e.g.